DV

 Strategy & risk

-SCHD tracks Dow Jones U.S. Dividend 100 Index with a basket approach, while VYM tracks Basket (Vanguard High Dividend Yield ETF holdings) with an index approach.
-Beta is 0.59 for SCHD and 0.7 for VYM, indicating SCHD is less volatile relative to the market.
+SCHD tracks Dow Jones U.S. Dividend 100 Index, while VYM tracks FTSE High Dividend Yield Index.
+Beta is 0.56 for SCHD and 0.68 for VYM, making SCHD the less volatile of the two by this measure.

 Fund details